 Now, MDCAT is computerized-based testing that enables both local and foreign students to take the test easily.
 This test is a prerequisite for admission to any medical or dental college whether it’s public or private.

 Some other medical courses also require MDCAT like Allied Health Sciences.
 Every year, after 3-4 months of FSc exams MDCAT is held in the month of August or September.

-PMC Announce National MDCAT Syllabus and paper pattern.
+PMC Announce MDCAT 2023 Syllabus and paper pattern.

 MDCAT Eligibility Criteria

 If you have 70% marks in Fsc as well as matriculation then you’re eligible to take this test.
 According to PMC, you’re only eligible for this test if your subjects are biology, physics, and chemistry, no other combination is accepted like ICS or FSc pre-engineering.

 But consider it just a ticket to the test as the bars are too high.
 Every year merit closes above 88%.
 Around 190,000 students take this test.
 And only 6000 of them are selected.
 So yes, the acceptance rate is too low.
 So don’t manipulate yourself with thoughts like you can get admission by just passing the MDCAT.

 Registration for NMDCAT 2022

 You can apply for sitting in MDCAT through the online registration portal of PMC (mdcat.pmc.gov.pk).
 Go to the website, they will guide you with step-by-step instructions on how to apply.
 After enrollment print the challan.